meysamhadeli/booking-microservices/README.md

 ## The Goals of This Project

-- Microservices based on `Domain Driven Design (DDD)` implementation.
+- :sparkle: Microservices based on `Domain Driven Design (DDD)` implementation.
-- Correct `separation of bounded contexts` for each microservice.
+- :sparkle: Correct `separation of bounded contexts` for each microservice.
-- Communication between bounded contexts through asynchronous `MessageBus` and `events`.
+- :sparkle: Communication between bounded contexts through asynchronous `MessageBus` and `events`.
-- Communication internally between our microservices with `gRPC` synchronously.
+- :sparkle: Communication internally between our microservices with `gRPC` synchronously.
-- Simple `CQRS` implementation and Event Driven Architecture with using `SqlServer` in `write side` and `MongoDB` in `read side`.
+- :sparkle: Simple `CQRS` implementation and Event Driven Architecture with using `SqlServer` in `write side` and `MongoDB` in `read side`.
 I use an `internal processor` for syncing `read side` and `write side` without event sourcing.
-- Using `event store` to store all historical state of aggregate.
+- :sparkle: Using `event store` to store all historical state of aggregate.
 (Booking-Microservice)
-- Using `Inbox Pattern` for guaranty message Idempotency for receiver microservice and `Exactly-once Delivery pattern` and using `Outbox Pattern` for ensuring about any message `lost and At-Least one Delivery` rule.
+- :sparkle: Using `Inbox Pattern` for guaranty message Idempotency for receiver microservice and `Exactly-once Delivery pattern` and using `Outbox Pattern` for ensuring about any message `lost and At-Least one Delivery` rule.
-- Implementing various types of testing like `Unit Testing`, `Integration Testing`.
+- :sparkle: Implementing various types of testing like `Unit Testing`, `Integration Testing`.
-- Using `Health Check` for reporting the health of app infrastructure components.
+- :sparkle: Using `Health Check` for reporting the health of app infrastructure components.
-- Using `Best Practice` and `New Technologies` and `Design Patterns`.
+- :sparkle: Using `Best Practice` and `New Technologies` and `Design Patterns`.
-- Using `Docker-Compose` and `Kubernetes` for our deployment mechanism.
+- :sparkle: Using `Docker-Compose` and `Kubernetes` for our deployment mechanism.

 ## Plan